 It shall be unlawful for any Person to erect, construct, maintain, enlarge, alter, move, or convert any Sign or Sign Structure in the City, or cause or permit the same to be done, in violation of this chapter.
 A violation of this chapter shall be a civil infraction punishable with a fine of not more than \$500.00 and not less than \$100.00 plus costs and all other appropriate remedies.
 Each day that a violation continues shall be deemed a separate violation.
-Any unlawful Sign or Sign Structure may be removed by the City at the expense of the owner and such expenses may be assessed under the provisions of Section 1:292 of this Code after the owner has been ordered in writing to remove the Sign or Sign Structure by the City and has refused to do so without providing justification for so refusing at a hearing to be held by the Planning Manager.
 A Sign or Sign Structure constituting an immediate hazard to health and safety shall be deemed a nuisance and may be removed by the City, without notice to any Person, at the expense of the owner and such expenses may be assessed under the provisions of Section 1:292 of this Code.
 The City Attorney may apply to a court of appropriate jurisdiction for an order requiring an appropriate remedy, including removal, for a Sign or Sign Structure in violation of this chapter.